|

 WHAT DID I DO FOR A SPARE TIRE?

-I kept the original Volvo spare for a number of years after installing the BMW bolt pattern wheels.
+I kept the original Volvo spare in the trunk for a number of years after installing the BMW bolt pattern wheels.
 I

 began thinking that if I actually had to USE that Volvo spare, I would have